ethereum/consensus-specs/specs/networking/p2p-interface.md

 The encoding-dependent header may carry metadata or assertions such as the encoded payload length, for integrity and attack proofing purposes.
 Because req/resp streams are single-use and stream closures implicitly delimit the boundaries, it is not strictly necessary to length-prefix payloads; however, certain encodings like SSZ do, for added security.

-A `response` is formed by one or more `response_chunk`.
-The exact request determines whether a response consists of a single `response_chunk` or many.
-Responses that consist of a single SSZ-list of objects (such as `BlocksByRange` and `BlocksByRoot`) will send each list item as a `response_chunk`.
+A `response` is formed by one or more `response_chunk`s.
+The exact request determines whether a response consists of a single `response_chunk` or possibly many.
+Responses that consist of a single SSZ-list (such as `BlocksByRange` and `BlocksByRoot`) send each list item as a `response_chunk`.
+All other response types (non-Lists) send a single `response_chunk`.
 The total `response` has a maximum uncompressed byte size of `REQ_RESP_MAX_SIZE`.

 Clients MUST ensure the total `response` is less than or equal to `REQ_RESP_MAX_SIZE`; if not, they SHOULD reset the stream immediately.
 Clients tracking peer reputation MAY decrement the score of the misbehaving peer under this circumstance.

 #### Requesting side

-Once a new stream with the protocol ID for the request type has been negotiated, the full request message should be sent immediately.
-It MUST be encoded according to the encoding strategy.
+Once a new stream with the protocol ID for the request type has been negotiated, the full request message SHOULD be sent immediately.
+The request MUST be encoded according to the encoding strategy.

-The requester MUST close the write side of the stream once it finishes writing the request message—at this point, the stream will be half-closed.
+The requester MUST close the write side of the stream once it finishes writing the request message.
+At this point, the stream will be half-closed.

 The requester MUST wait a maximum of `TTFB_TIMEOUT` for the first response byte to arrive (time to first byte—or TTFB—timeout).
 On that happening, the requester allows a further `RESP_TIMEOUT` to receive the full response.
-For requests consisting of many `response_chunk` the requester SHOULD read from the stream until either; a) An error is received in one of the chunks, b) The responder closes the stream or c) `REQ_RESP_MAX_SIZE` bytes have been read.
+For responses consisting of potentially many `response_chunk`s (an SSZ-list) the requester SHOULD read from the stream until either; a) An error result is received in one of the chunks, b) The responder closes the stream or c) `REQ_RESP_MAX_SIZE` bytes have been read.
 For requests consisting of a single `response_chunk` and a length-prefix, the requester should read the exact number of bytes defined by the length-prefix before closing the stream.

 If any of these timeouts fire, the requester SHOULD reset the stream and deem the req/resp operation to have failed.